Iker Guarrotxena

-Iker Guarrotxena Vallejo (born 6 December 1992) is a Spanish professional footballer who plays as a forward or attacking midfielder for Indian Super League club Goa.
+Iker Guarrotxena Vallejo (born 6 December 1992) is a Spanish professional footballer who plays as a forward for Tercera Federación club Badajoz.

 Club career

 Athletic Bilbao

 Born in Bilbao, Biscay, Guarrotxena joined Athletic Bilbao's youth setup in 2002, aged nine.
 Notably, his uncle, Endika Guarrotxena, had also played for Bilbao, having made 113 appearances for the club's senior team from 1980 to 1987.
 Iker made his senior debut with CD Basconia in the 2011–12 season, in the Tercera División.
 In the 2012 summer, he was promoted to the reserves in the Segunda División B.

 SD Tenerife

 On 1 August 2014, Guarrotxena moved to Segunda División's CD Tenerife in a season-long loan deal.
 He played his first match as a professional on the 24th, starting in a 0–1 away loss against SD Ponferradina.

 Return and release from Bilbao

 Guarrotxena returned to the B-side for the 2015–16 season, with the club also in the second tier.
 On 7 June 2016, after suffering relegation, he was released by the Lions.